 Details on required courses and sequences for each major and minor appear in alphabetical order in the academic programs section of the catalog.
 Handbooks on professional programs such as nursing, education or social work are available online and in the appropriate departmental offices.
 These three professional programs all require a separate application and admission process.
-See Academic Programs and Requirements for a list of 38 majors and 48 minors available in the traditional program.
-See Office of Graduate and Continuing Studies for descriptions of undergraduate programs for adult students.
+See Academic Programs and

+Requirements for a list of 38 majors and 48 minors available in the traditional program.
+See Adult and Graduate Programs for descriptions of undergraduate programs for adult students.